Famine, Friends & Fenians: Lectures on New Bedford’s curious ties to Irish History

 Irish Whales – A Favorable Term for Those Big Lads From Ireland

 Philip Conway, Olympian and Father of the Irish Throwing Revival

 Irish record holder and multi-event national champion, Conway’s career culminated in representing his country in the 1972 Munich Olympics.
 Since then he has guided over a hundred young athletes to America and 10 on to the Olympic Games.
-He’ll look back to when Irish and Irish Americans dominated the field events in the Olympics and on how America gave opportunity to so many.
+He looked back to when Irish and Irish Americans dominated the field events in the Olympics and on how America gave opportunity to so many.